 The Countywide Planning Policies provide a framework for all jurisdictions to plan for and promote a range of affordable, accessible, and healthy housing choices for current and future residents.
 Within King County, there is an unmet need for housing that is affordable for households earning less than 80 percent of area median income (AMI).
 Households within this category include low-wage workers in services and other industries; persons on fixed incomes including many disabled and elderly residents; and homeless individuals and families.
 A high proportion of these households spend a greater percentage of their income on housing than is typically considered appropriate.
 This is especially true for low and very low income households earning less than 50 percent (low) and less than 30 percent (very-low) of area median income.
 The county and all cities share in the responsibility to increase the supply of housing that is affordable to these households.

 While neither the county nor the cities can guarantee that a given number of units at a given price level will exist, be preserved, or be produced during the planning period, establishing the countywide need clarifies the scope of the effort for each jurisdiction.
 The type of policies and strategies that are appropriate for a jurisdiction to consider will vary and will be based on its analysis of housing.
-Some jurisdictions may need to address housing needs at multiple income levels because their overall supply of affordable housing is significantly less than their proportional share of the countywide need.
-Other jurisdictions that currently have housing stock that is generally affordable will focus efforts on preservation or on the needs of a specific demographic segment of the population.
+Some jurisdictions may need to address housing needs at multiple income levels because their overall supply of affordable housing is significantly less than their proportional share of the countywide need, defined as 24% of total housing supply affordable to households earning less than 50% AMI and 16% of total housing supply affordable to households earning 50-80% AMI.
+Other jurisdictions that currently have housing stock that is generally affordable will focus efforts on preservation, defined as maintenance and repair of affordable housing or efforts to ensure the long-term affordability of units affordable to low and very-low income households, or on the needs of a specific demographic segment of the population.

 The provision of housing affordable to very low income households, those earning less than 30% of AMI, is the most challenging problem and one faced by all communities in the county.
 Housing for these very low income households cannot be met solely through the private market.
 Meeting this need will require interjurisdictional cooperation and support from public agencies, including the cities and the county.